oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 "feature branches" are normally worked in forks of the "working" branch.
 They can be related to official Issues or just new features that someone wants to be considered.
 To consider the feature, a Pull Request is created against the "working" branch of the "upstream" repository

 Committees can publish Working Drafts to the TC documents on OASIS.
-The current commit of the "working" branch is tagged.
+The current commit of the "working" branch is tagged as a GitHub Release.

 The TC can vote to approve a Working Draft as a Committee Specification Draft.
-Once approved by the TC, the "working" branch can be merged into the "release" branch.
-OASIS may make some edits to the files before publishing.
-These edits will be incorporated directly into the "release" branch (files will be overwritten).
-Once the "release" branch represents the officially published CSD, it is tagged.
-All changes made to the "release" branch are then merged back into the "working" branch.
+Once approved by the TC, the Release description can be edited to record the approval and link to the published version of the CSD at OASIS.
+Work product editors should compare the front matter of the OASIS-published CSD to the version in their `working` branch and make any appropriate updates to the working version.

 Same with CSPRD…

 Same with CS…

 (Assumption: Start with template in "master" branch.)

-* Create OASIS "release" Branch

 * Create OASIS "working" Branch